amazon-science/AWS-SWING/README.md

 --use_nli: Enable this will train a generator with the NLIBART class, which is also proposed model.

 --do_invalid: Do contrastive learning.
-(Invalid loss is the name we gave in the early stage of the internship)
+(Invalid loss is the name we gave in the early stage of the experiment)

 --do_uncovered: Do uncovered loss.